e621ng/e621ng/README.md

 4. `cd` into the repo using Command Prompt/Terminal
 5. Run the following command:
      `vagrant up`
+     On Windows you will need to run this as admin, otherwise symlink creation will not work.
 6. This would be a good time to rewatch your favorite TV series installment, cook & have breakfast/lunch/dinner, walk the dog, clean your room, etc.<br>
 By the time you get back the install will surely have completed.<sup>1</sup>
 7. To confirm the installation worked, open the web browser of your choice and enter `http://e621.local` into the address bar and see if the website loads correctly.